tiffanywalker22/atlas-react-state-intro/README.md

 ### Dev Container

-There is a dev container preconfigured with Node 21 on alpine linux.
+There is a dev container preconfigured with Node 20 on linux.
 If you would like to use the dev container:

 - Install the [Dev Containers Plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for VS Code
 - Open the command pallet (Cntrl / Command + Shift + P) in VS Code